Estimate Time5 min

 529s have numerous tax advantages.

-Among them, individual contributions up to $17,000 per year, and $34,000 per married couple, are not considered taxable gifts to the beneficiary.
-Additionally, in 2023 you can front-load a 529 plan (giving 5 years' worth of annual gifts of up to $17,000 at once for a total of $85,000 per person, per beneficiary) without having to pay a gift tax.1
+Among them, individual contributions up to $18,000 per year, and $36,000 per married couple, are not subject to the federal gift tax.
+Additionally, in 2024 you can front-load a 529 plan (giving 5 years' worth of annual gifts of up to $18,000 at once for a total of $90,000 per person, per beneficiary) without having to pay a gift tax.1

 529s, penalties for nonqualified expenses, and Roth distributions

-• The 529 plan must be held for the designated beneficiary for at least 15 years.
+• The 529 plan must have been open for the designated beneficiary for at least 15 years.
+(The Roth IRA also must be established in the name of the designated beneficiary of the 529 account.)

 Good to know: You can change the beneficiary of the 529 account to another eligible individual, such as a child, grandchild, or eligible relative to fund an education.
 However, if the child is in a younger generation than the original designated beneficiary, the funds may be considered a gift for tax purposes.
 You should consult with a tax professional regarding your specific circumstances.